AX-Consult-Group/Machine-Learning-for-Credit-Prediction/README.md

 # Machine-Learning-for-Credit-Prediction
-This analysis demonstrates how psychometric data can be used to create a reliable credit score for people with a limited credit history (thin-file applicants).
-We also compare simple models like logistic regression with advanced ML techniques to showcase how these methods capture complex relationships and improve predictive power.
+This analysis demonstrates how psychometric data and advanced ML techniques can be used to create a reliable credit score for people with a limited credit history (thin-file applicants).

 ---